Eighty Years' War, 1579–1588: 1585

 Meanwhile, the "Calvinist republic" of Antwerp was being brought to heel by Parma.
 He had cut its supply-line from the north by placing a pontoon bridge across the Scheldt river downstream from the city.
 The usual starvation tactic now began to take hold on the city of 80,000.
 Morale declined, also because one of the last Brabant holdout, Brussels, surrendered in March 1585.
 After a Dutch amphibious assault (during which an attempt was made to blow up the ship-bridge with the use of "Hellburners") failed in April, the city finally surrendered in August 1585.
-The Fall of Antwerp — the largest city in the Low Countries at the time — prompted over half its population to flee to the north.
-Between 1560 and 1590, the population of Antwerp plummeted from c.
-100,000 inhabitants to c.
-42,000.
+The Fall of Antwerp – the largest city in the Low Countries at the time – prompted over half its population to flee to the north.
+Between 1560 and 1590, the population of Antwerp plummeted from 100,000 inhabitants to 42,000.

-Well aware of the counter-productivity of Alba's terror tactics, Parma treated the inhabitants leniently, but many Protestants nevertheless migrated to the northern provinces, swelling the stream of often wealthy merchants and skilled labourers with a Protestant background that sought refuge there in this period.
-A side effect of this wholesale migration was that the economic strength of the reconquered provinces steadily declined, while that of especially Holland and Zeeland mightily increased.
+Well aware of the counter-productivity of Alba's terror tactics, Parma treated the inhabitants leniently, but most Protestants nevertheless migrated to the northern provinces, swelling the stream of often wealthy merchants and skilled labourers that sought refuge there in this period.
+A side effect of this wholesale migration was that the economic strength of the reconquered provinces steadily declined, while that of the United Provinces, especially Holland and Zeeland, mightily increased.

 The States-General in their extremity now turned to the English monarch Elizabeth I with an offer of sovereignty.
 Elizabeth had been approached as early as 1573 by the States of Holland with a similar offer for the province, but then she declined, as she generally disapproved of rebellion.
 Now, however, the English government reconsidered in view of the gains Parma was making, which also had the unwanted effect of strengthening Catholic anti-government sentiment in England.
 Though declining to take up the offer of sovereignty, Elizabeth therefore decided to extend an English protectorate over the Netherlands, be it under strict conditions to protect her interests.
 She offered to send an expeditionary force of 6,350-foot and 1,000 horse, the cost to be shared by the States-General, provided her nominee, Robert Dudley, 1st Earl of Leicester, would be put in both military and political charge of the country as governor-general.
-Furthermore, he should govern through a reconstituted Council of State, on which the English government would have two voting members (one of which was the Clerk of the Privy Council, Sir Thomas Wilkes), and she was to be given the fortress ports of Flushing and Brill as surity for the loans she extended.
+Furthermore, he should govern through a reconstituted Council of State, on which the English government would have two voting members (one of which was the Clerk of the Privy Council, Sir Thomas Wilkes), and she was to be given the fortress ports of Flushing and Brill as surety for the loans she extended.
 The States-General agreed to this in the Treaty of Nonsuch of 20 August.
 This was the first instance in which the rebel state was diplomatically recognised by a foreign government (the treaty with Anjou having been "private").